Warwick General Cemetery: History

 Warwick General Cemetery includes monuments for immigrants such as that of Frederich Reimers.
 He was born in Schleswich-Holstein in 1839, settled in the municipality of Warwick during the 1860s becoming a local cabinetmaker and undertaker.
 He died in 1915.
 Warwick's first stonemason, Scottish born John McCulloch established his business in 1863 on the corner of Wood and Dragon Streets.
 He was responsible for many of the cemetery monuments and his name is associated with masonry buildings such as St Marks Church, the Warwick Court House, the Warwick Town Hall and the Warwick railway goods shed.
 He died in 1918.

 A 1944 grave is that of Monsignor Michael Potter who founded the Warwick Catholic Young Men's Society in 1894.
-He was nicknamed "the Builder", as he was responsible for the construction of several rural churches, and Warwick's St Marys Cathedral and Christian Brothers College.
+He was nicknamed "the Builder", as he was responsible for the construction of several rural churches, and Warwick's St Mary's Cathedral and Christian Brothers College.
 The Sterne family plot includes Warwick born Henry Sterne who died in 1954.
 He was an Alderman for 28 years and editor of the Warwick Examiner and Times for 29 years.
 Buried beside him is his second wife Elizabeth Sterne OBE who was involved with various community organisations such as the Country Women's Association.

 Early pastoralists imported Chinese to work as shepherds, servants and gardeners and after the discovery of gold and tin in the district more Chinese moved to the area.
 Between 1875 and 1897 there were 24 Chinese buried in the pagan section, with a further 20 between 1990 and 1919.
 While many of the remains of those interred in this cemetery were later sent home to China and other markers have been lost, there are still marked graves in the pagan section of the cemetery.
 The Council is currently considering how to fence this area and recognise the contribution of these immigrants to the development of the district.